Date nights ยท 7 min read

 Spin for a random prompt.
 Like dice, but with more categories.

-Our Wheel of Kinks is this, with the intensity filter on top.
-You can restrict to a single category (for example, just massage or just BDSM) and then spin, which gives you randomness within a theme.
+Our sex wheel has an intensity filter so you can restrict to a single category and then spin, which gives you randomness within a theme.

 Bingo-style games